JoshMarler/filter-gui-demo/README.md

 Future revisions of this example plugin will implement further filter types and response shapes along with oversampling and some other goodies.

-Feel free to make any suggestions to this repo/code, I am hoping this plugin will be usefull for JUCE newbies and give a starting point for a handy GUI class for others.
-I will gradually attempt to make the filter response GUI component more reusable and generic for inclucion into peoples projects.
+Feel free to make any suggestions to this repo/code, I am hoping this plugin will be useful for JUCE newbies and give a starting point for a handy GUI class for others.
+I will gradually attempt to make the filter response GUI component/class more reusable and generic for inclusion into people's projects.

 Josh